 All graduate programs in the College of Health Sciences are administered jointly by the college and the College of Graduate Studies of The University of Toledo.
 Students should visit the program website and/or contact specific programs for further information on admission requirements or programs.
-The executive associate dean for academic affairs coordinates graduate policies within the college.
+The executive associate dean coordinates graduate policies within the college.